phosphene/monograph-review/README.md

 An open, reproducible review apparatus for a scientific monograph on animal recovery dynamics.
-The repository is a model open-science test bench: the manuscript's claims are re-derived from its mathematics, its software, and its data, and every reported value is re-verified by the pipeline under continuous integration.
-Nothing is asserted that cannot be reproduced from the code and data shipped here.
+The repository is a model open-science test bench: the manuscript's claims are re-derived from its mathematics, its software, and its data, and every reported value is verified by the pipeline under continuous integration.
+Assertions claim to reproducibility.

-## The claim under test
+## Proposed

-The monograph under review proposes the following statement about animal life.
-It emerges from the empirical work; it was not presupposed.
+The monograph under review proposes the following statement about animal life as supported by empirical test.

 > When an animal is displaced from its homeorhetic trajectory — by exercise, injury, infection,
 > or anesthesia — its return is a multiscale relaxation: a recovery composed of multiple